Large Language Models Hallucination: A Comprehensive Survey: Hallucination Mitigation

 \section{Hallucination Mitigation}

 Hallucination mitigation aims to reduce or prevent the emergence of factually inaccurate, ungrounded, and contextually inconsistent responses in LLMs' outputs.
-In contrast to hallucination detection, which concentrates on detecting hallucinatory outputs, mitigation seeks to make modifications to LLMs to deliver accurate responses.
+In contrast to hallucination detection, which focuses on detecting hallucinatory outputs, mitigation seeks to make modifications to LLMs to deliver accurate responses.
 Mitigating hallucinations is a crucial priority in the advancement and implementation of LLM to ensure LLM output remains factual, trustworthy, and safe.
 As shown in Figure \ref{fig:mitigation}, this survey categorizes the hallucination mitigation techniques proposed in the literature into prompt-based, retrieval-based, reasoning-based, and model-centric training and adaptation-based techniques.
+Table \ref{tab:mitigation-comparison} summarizes the mitigation studies with the datasets used in each study and the metrics employed to evaluate their techniques.
+Moreover, Table \ref{tab:qa_sota} presents results on the four most widely used datasets for hallucination mitigation.

+Hallucination mitigation is followed by post‑repair methods, which repair the detected hallucination spans with minimal alteration to the rest of the output.
+Targeted correction methods operate at the span or entity level.
+Once specific tokens, entities, or propositions are flagged as hallucinated, the model regenerates or edits only those parts, often under additional constraints or with external evidence \cite{vladika2025correcting,zhang2024truthx}.
+On the other hand, partial regeneration methods relax the granularity from spans to larger segments such as sentences, paragraphs, or specific reasoning steps \cite{vladika2025correcting,kamoi2024can}.
+The system selectively regenerates only the hallucination segments, while preserving the rest of the answer.